TOPSEC

 Conclusion

-Many organizations think that their current email security systems are keeping them safe from new and emerging email-borne threats, however, the TESRA test proves that this is not the case.
-These days, hackers are more sophisticated, resourced and targeted which leads to more effective email attacks.
-They continue to search to find holes and flaws in services such as Microsoft Office 365, so it is vital that you put as many layers of security in place as your budget will allow.
+Many organisations think that their current email security systems are keeping them safe from new and emerging email-borne threats.
+However, the TESRA test proves that this is not the case.
+These days, hackers are more sophisticated, resourced and targeted, which leads to more effective email attacks.
+They continue to search to find holes and flaws in services such as Office 365, so it is vital that you put as many layers of security in place as your budget will allow.